pyalarmdotcom/alarmdotcom/README.md

 1. Download this project as a zip file using GitHub's Clone or Download button at the top-right corner of the main project page.
 2. Extract the contents locally.
-3. Copy directory alarmdotcomajax to config/custom_components/alarmdotcomajax on your HA installation.
+3. Copy the directory alarmdotcomajax to config/custom_components/alarmdotcomajax on your HA installation.
 4. Add an alarm_control_panel section to your HA configuration.yaml similar as documented in the configuration section below.